simondlevy/Hackflight/README.md

 ## Ground Control Station

-Because it is useful to get some visual feedback on things like vehicle orientation and RC receiver channel values,  we also provide a very simple &ldquo;Ground Control Station&rdquo; (GCS) program. that allows you to connect to the board and see what's going on.
+Because it is useful to get some visual feedback on things like vehicle orientation and RC receiver channel values,  we also provide a very simple &ldquo;Ground Control Station&rdquo; (GCS) program that allows you to connect to the board and see what's going on.
 Windows users can run this program directly: just clone the [HackflightGCS](https://github.com/simondlevy/HackflightGCS) repository and double-click on <b>hackflight.exe</b>.
 Others can run the